Macrometacorp/docs/docs/client-connectors/databricks-client/databricks-example.md

 title: Databricks Example
 ---

+Because Databricks functions as an external system, you can develop their own business logic using Spark within it.
+In this context, Macrometa serves as both a source (for taking inputs) and a target (for persisting outputs) from the perspective of Databricks.

 This example shows you how to read data from a Macrometa stream and write data to a Macrometa collection using the Macrometa Databricks Client Connector.

 ## Read from a Macrometa Stream